 Wilderness Tourism Experience

 The Kalkalpen Wilderness is an important place from a tourism and recreational perspective.
-Visitors and other recreational activities have a long tradition in Kalkalpen National Park and the management has made great strides to minimize the negative impact of tourism, in particular in the Kalkalpen Wilderness.
+Recreational activities have a long tradition in Kalkalpen National Park and the management has made great strides to minimise the negative impact of tourism, in particular in the Kalkalpen Wilderness.
 Canoeing is not possible because of the steepness and ruggedness of relevant river sections.
 Mountain biking is directed to the Kalkalpen Wilderness transition zone with abandoned forest roads.
 Paragliding is forbidden by the regulations of the Kalkalpen National Park, which do not allow for any aerial traffic for sports.
 Pitching tents is allowed in designated spots throughout the Kalkalpen National Park.